mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

     - Figure 2 demonstrate goal for OSR

 ## 2019 and Earlier

+1. Liu, Z., Miao, Z., Zhan, X., Wang, J., Gong, B., & Yu, S. X. (2019).
+Large-scale long-tailed recognition in an open world.
+In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 2537-2546).
+  - *Aim:* classify among majority and minority classes, generalize from a few known instances, and acknowledge novelty upon a never seen instance.
+  - TP: OLTR learning from naturally distributed data and optimizing accuracy over a balanced test set of head, tail, and open classes
+  - methodologies: 1. dynamic Meta Embedding. .. conected to Self-attention
+  - overall figure 2

 1. Bendale, A., & Boult, T. (2015).
 Towards open world recognition.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 1893-1902).